 Who are we: We believe that mindfulness is a natural part of being human and this extensively researched psychological intervention has been shown to be an effective method of enhancing our wellbeing.
 It has been practiced for over 2600 years in various traditions around the world, and our courses address the connections between your thoughts, attitudes, feelings and behaviour to enable you to manage them.
 Our practices teach people about attending to the here and now and being present with those they interact with and themselves.
-Accordingly, we are an association of mindfulness teachers with a vision of increasing the number of people experiencing the benefits of a regular mindfulness practice.
-We are a member of the UK Network of mindfulness Teachers , and our social enterprise is recognised as offering the highest standards in our teaching and training.
-Since April 2017, we’ve had a new Director, Advisory Group, Associates and Courses and these changes incorporate differing aspects to mindfulness, however the core principles of what we do remains the same and our values underpin our work and guide our relationships with those we work with:
+We have a vision of increasing the number of people experiencing the benefits of a regular meditation and mindfulness practice, and our values underpin our work and guide our relationships with those we work with:

 We promote inclusion, equality and involvement.
 We aim to make our training and support accessible to all, and to listen to and learn from those who choose to study with us.
-Most of our advisory group are our former students.
 We work in secular settings and our courses can be accessed by people of all faiths and none.

 Our approach is empowering, strengths based and hopeful.
 We believe everyone has the innate quality of mindfulness and that everyone has the capacity to live well and hopefully, regardless of circumstances.